Wisdom Is Flowing With the Current

 We were family friends when I lived in Honolulu.
 Alvin is Chinese American and a kosher observing Jew!
 He married my girlfriend, Trudy an orthodox Jewish woman from Atlanta.
 They have three children.
 He is 6 feet tall, he owns his own health care management business and his income is just over $100,000.
 These facts were important to Gallop.

 Darling, Alvin had a constant little smile on his face, he never hurried, he was introspective and pleasing, he worked hard and adored his family; two daughters and a son.
 He was humble.
-When I was in Alvin’s company I was happy.
+Alvin always maintained positive attitudes, which made a big difference in his happiness and the happiness of those around him.
+When I was in Alvin’s company I was happy, and he made everyone feel truly appreciated.
 He reminded me of the Dalai Lama.

 It’s All About Attitude and Gratitude